-The product S-TRUST Sign-it base components 2.1 is provided with the following documentation:
+The product OPENLiMiT SignCubes base components 2.1 is provided with the following documentation:

-The user guidance [9] contains important instruction about the operation of the TOE, installation, errors and usage.
-It is available in German only.
-The guidance of the OPENLiMiT SignCubes SDK [10] provides the information that developers of third party products need to use the provided API correctly in a secure manner.
+The user guidance [9] and [10] contains important instruction about the operation of the TOE, installation, errors and usage.
+The guidance of the OPENLiMiT SignCubes SDK [11] provides the information that developers of third party products need to use the provided API correctly in a secure manner.